capacitor-community/http/README.md

 ## Configuration

-No configuration required for this plugin
+In most cases no configuration is required for this plugin.
+If the Android application connects with use the self-signed certificates or without encryption, see [Network security configuration](https://developer.android.com/training/articles/security-config) article.

 ## Usage